jiasheng-ooi/pdsproj/README.md

 ### Database
 ![db](https://github.com/jiasheng-ooi/pdsproj.github.io/blob/main/media/database.JPG?raw=true)
 The database provides a middleman platfrom for the Android application and the Arduino system to facilitate communication.
 THe database uses the Firebase api, specifically its realtime database.
+The above variables are used in the project, which will be elaborated below.

 ### Communication
 ![comms](https://github.com/jiasheng-ooi/pdsproj.github.io/blob/main/media/communication.JPG?raw=true)